 The Real Reason for Avionics Software Development Failure

 There are plenty of ways to fail at airborne software development.
-A few should immediately cross your mind - requirements, V&V, testing and coding.
+A few should immediately cross your mind - requirements, verification and validation (V&V), testing and coding.
 But there is something else that people sometimes forget and that is… design!

 Indeed, design is often overlooked.
 Taking a ‘solution-fits-all’ approach might work in other industries, but not in avionics.
 In this sector, each system is developed according to very specific, unique designs.
 Avionics software developers depend on robust and flexible designs to achieve the necessary consistency and dependability while at the same time allowing for future system evolutions.
 So, what are the causes of design failure in avionics systems?